 top of page

-Finance Professionals Enjoyed the Largest Salary Increase in 10 Years in 2021
+Finance Professionals Are Receiving Largest Salary Increase In 10 Years

 To top it all off, executives are looking to advance finance employees within the company and provide them with flexible working options to retain them.
-Reports show that these are some of the most important categories that employees look at in order to navigate the Great Resignation and build a successful career.
+Reports show that these are some of the most important categories that employees look at in order to navigate the ongoing tough economic times and markets.

 2021 was a great year for finance professionals in terms of opportunities and salaries.
 Finance professionals gained an average 4.4% base salary increase in 2021, which is a full 1.5% higher in comparison to the previous year.